 Dart Populaire teams will start between 9:00 am and 11:00 am, finishing between 5:00 pm and 7:00 pm.

 Start times may be assigned by the organizer based on how many teams are registered.
-If your team requires a start time outside of the limits given above contact the SFR Dart/Fleche Coordinator to see if you can be accomodated.
+If your team requires a start time outside of the limits given above contact the SFR Team Events Coordinator to see if you can be accommodated.

 You do not need to be a RUSA member to ride in a Dart or Dart Populaire.
 If you are a RUSA member, successfully completing a Dart counts towards the R-12 award, and counts for 200 km of distance for distance-related awards.
 The Dart Populaire counts towards the P-12 award and counts for 120 km of distance for distance-related awards.
-Both the Dart and Dart Populaire are accepted as Team Events for RUSA awards which require a Team Event.
+Both the Dart and Dart Populaire are accepted as Team Events for RUSA awards which require a Team Event, such as the RUSA cup.

 General team event information from RUSA